 Some new product designers who have just come out of school may not understand how a person can even be a viable designer unless they know all the latest computer programs.
 But the truth is that many great designers have limited computer skills.

 Having great computer skills and designing great products are not the same thing.
 A person can have great computer skills but have no idea what constitutes a great design.
 And a great designer can have zero computer skills but have a great eye for design.

 Having great computer skills and knowing the latest technology can only help a great designer be even better than what they are today.
 However, if a designer can visualize the product somehow and then put it on paper, they can still develop amazing products.

 Being a great product designer has a lot to do with a few basic traits that every product designer should look to develop.
 The first and most important is understanding who they are designing for and why they are designed for those customers.
-The second trait to be humble and with humility comes with being a team player.
+The second trait is to be humble, and humility comes with being a team player.
 And finally, great product designers can put their ideas down on some form of paper.

 Is becoming a Product Designer a good career choice?

 Becoming a product designer is an excellent career choice.
 Those Product Designers that are very good at designing products do very well.
 Those product designers are also in great demand.
 But being good at Product Design takes many years of getting viable experience and technical knowledge about the product you are designing.
 So anyone who wants to enter this career path needs to understand that becoming great in product design can take many years.